[DRBD-user] centos 5 drbd 8 uptodate is false

 Ok, i now understand what i did wrong.

-turning any on my VM off, however, i understart that this might not be
+any on my VM off, however, i understart that this might not be the solution

 For anyone that is interested i use an iscasi device to export the LVM